Pureblueessentialsorg/pureblueessentials.com.au/content/shop/dif02/index.md

 ---
 A﻿ wonderful gift for yourself or someone special.

-A﻿ gift box ﻿containing a **small banksia seed pod essential oil diffuser** and a **30ml bottle of remedial essential oil blend of your choice**.
+A﻿ gift pack ﻿containing a **small banksia seed pod essential oil diffuser** and a **30ml bottle of remedial essential oil blend of your choice**.

 Please make your essential oil selection above.

 T﻿hese beautiful banksia pods are Australian made, totally free of plastic and require no batteries, no flame and no electricity for operation.
+Our essential oil blends are 100 percent essential oil.